 “Because that’s when the Franchise Fee discount ends.”

 “Wait…wait a second.
-You mean to say that you’re calling to get some pretty important questions answered the day before you’re going to be sending in a check for thousands of dollars and signing a 30-page legal document?”
+You mean to say that you’re calling to get some crucial questions answered the day before you’re going to be sending in a check for thousands of dollars and signing a 30-page legal document?”

-“But, what will you do if you find, (after getting some of your questions answered by me) that you’ve missed a few things in your research? ”
+“But, what will you do if you find out, (after getting some of your questions answered by me) that you’ve missed a few things in your research?”